-The Digital Manifesto Archive is an academic resource dedicated to aggregating and cataloging manifestos that fall under two basic criteria:
+The Digital Manifesto Archive is a resource dedicated to aggregating and cataloging manifestos that fall under three basic criteria:

 You can contact us at email@example.com.